MaxSa2004/Tab_Tech-Web-Project/README.md

 Differences by difficulty:
 - Easy: Doesn't search the tree.
 Just filters capture moves.
-If ther aern't any captures to make, it chooses a random move.
+If there aren't any captures to make, it chooses a random move.
 It's quick and unpredictable, but can lead to bad results;
 - Normal: Uses expectminimax with DEPTH=2 (shallow depth).
-It used the newest dice value on the root level, and for the levels below, models new dices with the average of the 6 possible values.
+It uses the newest dice value on the root level, and for the levels below, models new dices with the average of the 6 possible values.
 It's reasonable, with some variety and low cost;
 - Hard: Uses expectminimax with DEPTH=4 (deeper search).
-It doesn't't use any randomness on the final move choice.
-It's a lot more cosnsitent and strong.
+It doesn't use any randomness on the final move choice.
+It's a lot more consistent and strong.

 ## Internationalization (i18n)
 All UI strings are translated (prompts, buttons, summary, leaderboard, dice overlay).
 The language reseting doesn't reset the game.
-Instead, it translate live, and doesn't stop any process from going forward.
+Instead, it translates all text that is on the page.

 How did we add a language:
 - Add object in i18n with a respective key (with 2 languages or more, the key must be the same)